KingSimpa69/fella_sales_bot/README.md

 &nbsp;7.
 To shutdown the bot, press `CTRL + C`

 &nbsp;8.
-Customize the bot for your project by modifying "discordBot.js"!
+Customize the bot for your project by modifying "discordBot.js" where applicable!